 High accuracy mobility is a clear unmet need.
 Today satellite receivers have the size of a coin.
 However high accuracy positioning is still lacking due to quality and availability of satellite signals.
-The future of satellite navigation offers no solution for the next decades.
+The future of satellite navigation offers no solution in for the next decades.
 The IMAGO project will deliver a new positioning method filling the satellite gap for pedestrian navigation.
 This method will be based on video processing, comparing pre-walked and geo-tagged route movie frames to the current recorded scene.
 An image-based positioning and navigation system will be implemented at the functional prototype level and validated with users.
 The IMAGO consortium connects partners with specific technological and application domain knowledge.
 Users from the Netherlands, Germany and Belgium will be involved in the IMAGO project.
 Users will validate the systems during the various stages of development.